Who says there’s a problem?

-Carmen Schools of Science & Technology’s aim of elevating learning with technology was being hindered by poor connectivity and reliability of the network.
+Carmen Schools of Science & Technology’s aim of elevating learning with technology was being hindered by wifi connection problems and reliability of the network.
 IT Director, Carol Hughes, complemented her own investigation into the problem with support from Source One Technology who helped improve core stability.

-The backbone of the network is now solid and not having to worry about network and wireless issues has released time for Carol, while significantly enhancing her peace of mind.
+The backbone of the network is now solid and not having to worry about network and wireless problems has released time for Carol, while significantly enhancing her peace of mind.